ZeroWork

 What is ref_id and where to find it?

-ref_id corresponds to the data table id or variables id.
-In ZeroWork, data tables and variables are considered data groups.
-Each data group has its own id (which is ref_id), so ref_id corresponds to the whole data table id or to all variables.
+ref_id corresponds to the table id or variables id.
+In ZeroWork, tables and variables are considered data groups.
+Each data group has its own id (which is ref_id), so ref_id corresponds to the whole table id or to all variables.
 The individual columns and individual variables are uniquely identified by name.

-Data table ids can be found on the left sidebar:
+Table ids can be found on the left sidebar:

-// example: get value from a data table
+// example: get value from a table

 const profileName = await getRef({ ref_id: 4372, name: 'Profile Name' });